SansGuidon/bookmarks/README.md

 * [Nick Cassella](https://civicskunk.works/ask-your-coworkers-what-they-make-youll-earn-more-46efb2daf63e) - (2018) Ask Your Coworkers What They Make.
 You’ll Earn More.
 * [Lewis Menelaws](https://dev.to/lewismenelaws/how-to-fix-burnout-as-a-developer--4opl) - (2018) How to Fix Burnout as a Developer
 > A lot of people (especially entrepreneurs) are so obsessed with how fast they will become successful that they will sacrifice their mental health in order to constantly push themselves.
+* [Wikipedia](https://en.wikipedia.org/wiki/Nonviolent_Communication) - Nonviolent Communication - an approach to nonviolent living based on the idea that all human beings have the capacity for compassion and only resort to violence or behavior that harms themselves and others when they do not recognize more effective strategies for meeting needs

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job